ninabarzh/broomstick/content/posts/animal-whispers.md

 Religious systems evolve not through inch-by-inch reform but dramatic phase transitions.
 The Axial Age, the Protestant Reformation, and Pentecostalism’s 20th-century surge all reflect punctuated equilibria.
-Environmental pressures—war, inequality, technology—trigger rapid transformations.
+Environmental pressures—war, inequality, technology—trigger rapid changes.
 It’s less adaptation, more speciation.

 Like genes, religious traditions contain latent possibilities—“doctrinal alleles,” if you will.
 The same text can yield Wahhabism or Sufism depending on historical context.
 Liberation Theology and Quaker pacifism both emerge